 Corsair Obsidian 250D Mini-ITX case

 Corsair Obsidian 250D is a good quality cube case which has a transparent window at the top and has support for 240mm radiators inside.
 The case has good ventilation and also supports medium sized CPU coolers.
-The brushed aluminium look gives it a classical look and the support for the optical drive is rare in Mini-ITX cases.
+The brushed aluminium look gives it a classic look and the support for the optical drive is rare in Mini-ITX cases.

 Do you want a nice looking case with better reliability?
 If yes then this case is for you.
 It’s from Corsair and just like the above two it is also highly customizable and is good at ventilation.
-It supports full sized graphics cards and other components and you can also install a 240mm radiator for your CPU.
+It supports full-sized graphics cards and other components and you can also install a 240mm radiator for your CPU.
 The front panel looks glossy which is made of Black anodised brushed aluminium which is scratch resistant and has two USB 3.0 ports and audio input/output jacks.

 For cooling, it comes with its side panels meshed and has a 140mm fan for the graphics card too.
 Although you can install a very long graphics card in this case but the maximum length limit is 290mm, so you can install a dual fan or reference graphics card with no problem.
 However, if the graphics card has three fans like that of Zotac GTX 1080 Ti amp, then you must not buy this case.
 But in a mini-ITX case, you should expect for more.

 One of the side panels can support dual 120mm fans for better cooling and you can also install hydro cooler like Corsair Hydro Series H100i instead of those fans.
 The other side panel is transparent and you can see all of your components from outside.
 The case, in my opinion, is fine for cooling as it supports multiple sized fans from 120mm up to 200mm among which it comes with 1x 140mm pre-installed Corsair AF 140 fan which is just a fine option for cooling.

 One of the best case that supports up to 240mm radiators

 Can support different sized fans